smy1/swlab/README.md

 process the videos (e.g., concatenate, synchronise, etc) before we can code the videos.
 The Python scripts uploaded to this project folder allows us to automatise the task of processing videos.
 >[!NOTE]
 >The following python scripts were written using moviepy v1.0.3.
-As of 2025, moviepy has been updated to v2.x.
+As of 2025, moviepy v2.x has been released.
 See [here](https://zulko.github.io/moviepy/getting_started/updating_to_v2.html) for more.
+To install an earlier version, use the code below.
 >```
 >pip install moviepy==1.0.3 ## this installs the older version
 >```